rasor/rasor.github.io/content/2017/2017-10-09A-DeployIonicToAzure.md

 Add `run build --prod --aot` as Command and arguments
 You probably recognize `--aot` - [Ahead-of-Time](https://angular.io/guide/aot-compiler) from Angular 4.
 It gives faster load time, so it is quite important
 ![Configure npm run](img/2017-10-09-VSTS7.PNG "Configure npm run")
-* So we run out of steps locally, but on the build server we still need to package the build output and send it to Azure
+* So we ran out of steps locally, but on the build server we still need to package the build output and send it to Azure
 Next task is a zip-task.
 Press `+` and select `Archive Files`
 ![Select zip task](img/2017-10-09-VSTS8.PNG "Select zip task")
 * Root folder is the build code you want to deploy.
 It is located in the www folder - just as when you work locally